gmallard/stomp-demo/README.txt

 #
 # The queued EOF producer (putter) and consumer (getter) clients are found
 # in the <b>queue-eof</b> subdirectory of this project.
 The objective of
-# these is are to:
+# these tests is to:
 #
 # * Start a message getter which continuously waits for messages.
 # * Ends when special EOF messsage is encountered on the input queue.